onexianjian/v8wiki/Building-with-Gyp.md

 ### GCC + make

 Requires GNU make 3.81 or later.
 Should work with any GCC >= 4.8 or any recent clang (3.5 highly recommended).
+For the officially supported clang version please check [V8's DEPS file](https://chromium.googlesource.com/v8/v8/+/master/DEPS).

 #### Build instructions